selfdefined/web-app/CONTRIBUTING.md

 #### Pre-Made File Examples

 We have created some examples that you can use as the baseline for your work.
 Take a look at the [File Examples](https://www.selfdefined.app/documentation/examples/) section of our documentation.

+## Get Help

+If you've already tried reading through our [documentation](https://www.selfdefined.app/documentation/) and are stuck, we're here to help and ask your questions:

+- Reach out to [@SelfDefinedApp](https://www.twitter.com/selfdefinedapp) on Twitter.
+- File an [issue](https://github.com/tatianamac/selfdefined/issues/new) if you think our docs are missing some information that might be helpful.
+- Contact <selfdefined@tatianamac.com>.